coreos/fedora-coreos-pipeline/HACKING.md

 ### [OPTIONAL] Set up simple-httpd

-When hacking locally, it might be useful to look at the contents of the PV to see the builds since one isn't rsync'ing to an artifact server.
+When hacking locally, it might be useful to look at the contents of the PV to see the builds if one isn't uploading to S3.
+One alternative to creating a "sleeper" pod with the PV mounted is to expose a simple httpd
-One alternative to creating a "sleeper" pod with the PV mounted is to expose a simple httpd server:
+server:

 ```
 oc create -f manifests/simple-httpd.yaml